volmodaoist/SpanTree/README.md

 ## 📑 Conclusion
 SpanTree is our attempt to simplify the process of handling hierarchical data in test scripts for QA engineers and test development engineers.
 We've put a lot of thought into its design and functionality, but we know there's still a lot to learn and improve.
 By leveraging its features and functions, we hope you can focus more on the actual testing logic rather than getting bogged down in complex data access and maintenance issues.
 If you decide to give it a try in your projects, we'd love to hear your thoughts and experiences.
 Let's make our testing workflows better together!

+## 🤝 Contributing

+If you'd like to contribute, fork the repository and submit a pull request.
+We welcome suggestions and improvements to make TraceSpanTree even better!